DanijelHuis/ArchitectureDemo/README.md

 This demo is meant to accompany my CV and provide insight into my code and how I structure and test apps.

 Demo app uses clean architecture for model part.
 For UI part, same code is implemented in MVVM, MVI and TCA architectures, that way we can compare implementations.
+IMPORTANT: currently I've implemented only MVI.

 The app is a simple RSS reader, it allows users to add RSS feeds and view their contents.
 It also allows for adding favorites.